 After a number of these interventions, the Holy Father gave a masterful, extemporaneous talk on the relationship between the historical-critical exegesis and theology.
-What he said was very closely related to what he said in his Regensburg lecture - that is, the importance of reason to the Catholic tradition; that we can't be fideists, but we are to assent to reason, and the historicalcritical studies are therefore a necessary part of understanding the Scriptures.
-But these studies have to be judged in light of the Faith of the Church, and there has to be a dovetailing those between studies and theology.
-That is a desideratum that we are far from right now.
-That's not the actual situation of the guild of Scripture scholars.
-There are many who bring together certain critical studies from theology in light of the Faith of the Church, but there are also many who don't.
+What he said was very closely related to what he said in his Regensburg lecture - that is, the importance of reason to the Catholic tradition; that we can't be fideists, but we are to assent to reason, and the historicallikewise, three; and it was similar with other parts of the Church Universal.
+There were people from all over, especially many Africans and South Americans.
+The vitality of the Church in Africa and South America is really extraordinary.
+Many experts were from those areas, and there was a great spirit among them of love for the Church and really wanting to serve.
+It was not a usual gathering of academics.